paleohayduke/TrafficSimProject/README.md

 New bug, sometimes the cars will cycle through more than one node when updating waypoint.

+Pathfinding causes hiccups in frame rate on the full size Killeen map when Random() picks two points that do not connect, leaving the algorithm to (sometimes) search the _entire_ map.

 9/27/2018 The automobile can now update its position based on time and velocity, this means it now moves smoothly between nodes.